Introduction Click to expand Click to collapse

 - Mail Redirection Service - When you ask us to redirect your mail, we collect your personal information including name, old and new addresses, email address and phone number.
 Phone is captured to allow us to contact you in the event of issues with processing your request.
 Email address is captured to allow us to send you a notification when the service is ending and to allow you to sign-up for promotional offers if you request them.
 We also use this information to notify third parties of your address change if you sign up for this service.
 The remaining details are captured to allow us to redirect your mail.

 - Money Transfers - When you visit Australia Post to transfer money, we capture personal details from you to enable the transfer of funds from you to the receiver.
-This information is held for a period of three months as part of the administration of this service.
-All personal information related to the transfer is then removed from our systems.

 For some services, where additional clarification is required, we have provided a product privacy notice or product privacy statement.
 Please refer to these statements for additional privacy details for specific products.

 "Unsolicited" personal information is personal information about an individual that an organisation has unintentionally received.
-This is an uncommon occurrence for Australia Post, but when it does happen, we will protect your personal information with the same rigour as we treat personal information that we intended to collect.
+This is an uncommon occurrence for the APG, but when it does happen, we will protect your personal information with the same rigour as we treat personal information that we intended to collect.
 If we could not have collected this information through our normal processes, we will de-identify that information as soon as we can.